-Kidskintha began as a journal of my daily conversations with my girls.
+Kidskintha began as a journal of my daily conversations with my girls- a very private effort.
 Their spontaneous quips would make me pause and think.
 Or just crack me up!
-Or let me into their fears!
+Or let me into their fears.
+And mine too.

-Today, Kidskintha works with diverse experts, companies, and organizations across the global education and services sector to bring helpful and relevant resources to our readers.
+Today, Kidskintha works with diverse experts, companies, and organizations across the global education to bring helpful and relevant resources to our readers.

-We aim to publish high-quality content that is informative, inspiring, contentious, and those which challenge the status quo.
+We aim to publish high-quality content that is informative, inspiring, contentious, and challenge the status quo.

 We welcome strong voices, willing to share their knowledge, expertise, and experiences.

 If you are an educator, a parent, an entrepreneur, or anybody that works with or for children, Welcome to the tribe!

 Devishobha is the founder & chief editor of Kidskintha.
 She lends her voice to several major publications like the Huffpost, Entrepreneur, Tiny Buddha, LifeHack, Access & Equity Magazine, Addicted2Success, and more.
 She conceptualizes and hosts Kidskintha’s Annual Digital Summits addressing topics like conscious parenting, Special Needs parenting, Early Childhood Development and, more.

 She is also the Vice-President of Early Childhood Association, India, and a facilitator for the UNESCO Futures of Education initiative in India.

 Rajesh Anumolu is a US based medical doctor, who runs his own design and development firm, IO Design Team.
 Rajesh sees the intersection of medicine and technology as the path forward in properly addressing healthcare needs as a community.
 Highlighted by the pandemic, he felt the need to help and believed that we as community need to start the conversation regarding mental health in our homes at the parent-child level.

 In addition to Kidskintha, Rajesh has been involved in multiple projects from assisting in COVID hospital mapping to treatment monitoring applications.